SeriousOldMan/Simulator-Controller/README.md

 ### Known issues

 1. Connection between the "Motion Feedback" plugin and *SimFeedback* has some stabilty issues.
 Looks like the root cause is located in the *SFX-100-Streamdeck* extension.
 For a workaround click on "Reload Profile..." on the Extensions tab in SimFeedback, if you see strange numbers in the Button Box "Motion" mode page.
-2. The language drop down in the configuration tool does not adopt to changed languages, after the translation editor has been used.

 ### Development